 If your listing has a feature or flaw that repels buyers, consider offering a credit towards repairs or remodeling.
 If you are receiving feedback that buyers consistently don’t like a particular aspect of the floor plan or condition of a listing, then consider a credit.
 This gives you and your client a way to overcome a potential objection right up front.
 The more objections you can remove, the closer you get to a sale.

 These were the top 3 most attractive incentives in according to people who actually purchased homes in 2011.
-For more, download this great handout on attractive buyer incentives.

 The next time you are trying to sweeten the pot for a prospective buyer, consider these options with your sellers.
 These just might be the incentives you need to land that perfect buyer and close the deal.